FusionAuth/fusionauth-example-multiapp-dashboard/README.md

 ## How to run

-If you are using Linux, you can run the commands below.
+Run the commands below in a terminal opened in this repository.

 ```sh
 docker compose up